 Lee quickly found out the secret.
 His family was drinking a hangover cure that contained dihydromyricetin (DHM).
 This is an ingredient found in Japanese raisin trees and it helps break down alcohol in the liver.

 The FDA has taken a hard stance against Morning Recovery.
 They have claimed that a hangover is an illness and as such, should undergo pharmaceutical testing that all drugs have to go through.
 Also, due to the fact that it’s a drink, the FDA states that it should have to undergo the rigorous food-vetting process as well.
 To get around this, the two founders rebranded the drink as a dietary supplement, as these products do not have to be tested by the FDA before going to market.

 Although Morning Recovery saw great success once it was on the shelves, the FDA did not back down.
 Within a docket the FDA created in April 2017, the Consumer Healthcare Products Association noted that hangover cures marketed as dietary supplements may not work, and are not in fact, dietary supplements at all.
 Therefore, consumers should consider them misbranded and be wary about using them.

 Need a Real Hangover Cure?
 Call Hangover Hospital in Florida Today

-At Hangover Hospital, we know there are more purported hangover cures coming to market every day.
-We also know that very few of them work, and some of them are even unsafe.
+At Hangover Hospital, we know there are more purported hangover cures coming to the market every day.
+We also know that very few of them actually work, and some of them are even unsafe.
 It’s for this reason we’ve created our Key West hangover cure that isn’t a pill, drink, or powder that you consume.
 Our IV hangover cure delivers the electrolytes, vitamins, and minerals you need to rehydrate and start feeling better as soon as possible.
-If you’re suffering from a hangover, call us now at (305) 912-4911 and we will send a technician out as soon as possible.
+If you’re suffering from a hangover we will send a technician out as soon as possible.